aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/VenusBoss.md

 - `data[2]`: This value is UNUSED

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
-HardMode being true does 8 changes:
+HardMode being true does the following changes:

 - If the enemy is affected by [Freeze](../../Actors%20states/BattleCondition/Freeze.md), [Sleep](../../Actors%20states/BattleCondition/Sleep.md) or [Numb](../../Actors%20states/BattleCondition/Numb.md), those conditions will be removed at the start of the actor turn so this enemy get to cure them and act immediately after instead of not performing any logic which simulates as if the actor turn was skipped
 - The single target arm slam move has the yield time between the `Creak2` and `Crea6` sounds changed to be random between 0.7 and 0.9 seconds instead of being random between 0.7 and 1.05 seconds
 - The party wide arm sweep move deals 1 damage per affected player party member instead of 2
 - The grounded seeds throw move deals 1 damage per hit instead of 2 and the amount of seeds thrown is between 3 and 8 inclusive instead of between 3 and 7 inclusive (the amount of [Projectile](../../Damage%20pipeline/Projectile.md) calls is half of that number ceiled)
 - When using the grounded seeds throw move or single target multiple hits version of the aerial seeds throw move, the chances to receive a `HardSeed` [item](../../../Enums%20and%20IDs/Items.md) in the player's standard items inventory is 75% instead of being guaranteed
 - The party wide version of the aerial seeds throw move has each [DoDamage](../../Damage%20pipeline/DoDamage.md) calls deal 2 damages instead of 3.
-It also changes the amount of frames the seed takes to reach the player party to 22.5 frames from 30.0 frames.
-The odds of using this version of the move also changes to 1/3 from 1/4
+- In the party wide version of the aerial seeds throw move, the amount of frames the seed takes to reach the player party changes to 22.5 frames from 30.0 frames.
+- The odds of using the party wide version of the aerial seeds throw move changes to 1/3 from 1/4 meaning the odds of using the single target multiple hits version changes to 2/3 from 3/4
 - The single target multiple hits version of the aerial seeds throw move has each [Projectile](../../Damage%20pipeline/Projectile.md) calls deal 1 damages instead of 2.
+- In the single target multiple hits version of the aerial seeds throw move, the speed of each Projectile calls changes to 32.5 instead of 40.0
-It also has a speed of 32.5 instead of 40.0 and the yield between throws changes to 0.45 seconds from 0.6 seconds.
-The odds of using this version of the move also changes to 2/3 from 3/4
+- In the single target multiple hits version of the aerial seeds throw move, the yield time between throws changes to 0.45 seconds from 0.6 seconds
 - The base odds of this enemy inflicting themselves the [AttackUp](../../Actors%20states/BattleCondition/AttackUp.md) or [DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md) conditions if they didn't already had them after using certain moves (check the post move logic section for details) changes to 36% from 21%

 ## [StartBattle](../../StartBattle.md) logic